aoustry/FDFDRadiowaveSimulator/README.md

 ## Dependencies
-The simulator requires Python3, with standard modules (numpy, scipy, PIL, pandas, matplotlib)
+The simulator requires Python3, with standard modules (numpy, scipy, PIL, pandas, matplotlib).

 ## Data and numerical experiments

-The make-believe building map used in the aforementioned article are .png located in the folder ''sources''.
-To run the simulation on these instances, execute the command
+The make-believe building maps used in the aforementioned article are .png located in the folder ''sources''.
+To run the simulations on these instances, execute the command
 ```
 python3 examples.py
 ```
+The simulation outputs are cloned in the folder github.com/aoustry/Odewine/MAPLib, where they are used for WLAN deployment optimization.

 ------------------------------------------------------------------------------------------